Leaderless Lloyds may miss targets after Q3 loss

-LONDON Lloyds Banking Group (LLOY.L), the part state-owned British lender which has been hit by its chief executive's sick leave, posted a third-quarter loss and said it may miss financial targets due to the economic turmoil.
+LONDON Lloyds Banking Group Plc, the part-nationalised British lender which has been hit by its chief executive's temporary sick leave, posted a third-quarter loss and said it may miss some financial targets due to the economic turmoil.

-Lloyds, 40 percent owned by Britain after being bailed out during the 2008 credit crisis, slumped to a loss of 607 million pounds ($973 million) in the three months to September, adding to an interim loss of 3.25 billion.
+Lloyds (LLOY.L), 40 percent owned by the British government after being bailed out during the 2008 credit crisis, slumped to a loss of 607 million pounds in the three months through September, adding to a first-half loss of 3.25 billion pounds.

 Its earnings were hit by lower banking margins and higher funding costs and Lloyds said it may not meet some of its medium-term income targets until after 2014.
 However, it maintained its full-year guidance on margins and for a reduction in losses on loans that have turned sour.